 To ensure good airflow, the firebase of this smoker has perforations to create air pockets.
 This 11-inch beehive smoker has a barrel height of 7½ inches.

-Users of this smoker have been ecstatic of its durability and sustain prolonged usage due to the galvanized steel coated with zinc to prevent corrosion.
+Users of this smoker have been ecstatic about its durability and sustain prolonged usage due to the galvanized steel coated with zinc to prevent corrosion.

 VIVO Stainless Steel Bee Hive Smoker with Heat Shield